How can we help you today?

 Can I run an online business without registration?

 Yes, you can run an online business without registering it.
-But if you don’t register, your eCommerce site will be tied to your own name, and you’ll be personally responsible for any problems, like debts or legal issues.
+But if you don’t register, your e-commerce site will be tied to your own name, and you’ll be personally responsible for any problems, like debts or legal issues.
 Registering your business helps protect you legally and supports stress-free growth.

 Do I have to pay a monthly fee for a website?